surajshetiya/surajshetiya.github.io/_posts/2017-02-15-Numerical-Issues.md

 K>>
 ```

-And I tried to use this higher precission of numbers in ym code.
+And I tried to use this higher precission of numbers in my code.
 But this time I wanted to make sure I have no bugs lurking in my code.
 So, I did cross verify.

 Min, Max, num, x